Body of Water

 We are prisoners of comfort, of structures and confined spaces that separate us from nature and allow us to disassociate from that part of ourselves.
 The natural world is changing at an alarming rate due to our violence towards it, our treatment of it as other.

-Half of this series was photographed in Tasmania as the summer bushfires burnt right across the river from where I was located.
+Currently, half of this series was photographed in Tasmania as the summer bushfires burnt right across the river from where I was located.
 There was smoke in the air, in our lungs, in our clothes.
 You couldn’t see across the river to the town that had already been evacuated on the other side.
 The other half of the work was photographed in Gippsland as more bushfires burnt nearby.

 These images honour a communion with nature; recalling a time when humans and the natural world existed more in harmony.
 They also contain a sense of grieving for the unknown future of the earth; as the earth becomes more unbalanced, we will follow.